be used to

 Be used to is an expression.
 It is not a tense.
 If I say "I am used to Thailand", it is like saying "I am accustomed to Thailand."

-If the object involves a verb, we use the -ing form:
+Note that if the object involves a verb, we use the -ing form (gerund):

 The be used to expression is for talking about something that is familiar to us or easy for us.
 For example:

 - I am used to driving on the left.

 It means that it is not a problem for me to drive on the left of the road.
 I am Japanese.
 In Japan, people drive on the left.
 Now I am living in the USA where people drive on the right.
 Of course, I drive on the right in the USA, but when I go to Japan it is easy for me to drive on the left because "I am used to it".